Course registration is now available on the individual class page via the AUP Portal.

 Students enrolled in the Coast Guard Auxiliary University Program complete a program of study incorporating basic Coast Guard and nautical education, operational training, leadership development, and more advanced maritime safety and homeland security topics.

 Download a PDF of the complete AUP Program of Study.
 This document includes a complete listing of courses, operational qualifications, course substitutions, procedures for course completion and graduation,and important links.
 The information below is a summary.

-Graduating students must submit the AUP Student Record during their last semester, recommended 45-60 days in advance of graduation.
-This form can be downloaded at the bottom of this page.
+Graduating students must submit the AUP Personal Qualification Checklists during their last semester, recommended 45-60 days in advance of graduation.
+This form is found as an appendix to the Program of Study.
 Once completed the form should be sent to the AUP Personnel Program Manager.

 - AUP 101 - Basic Introduction Course (BIC)

 - AUP 103 - Intro to Incident Management

 Students must complete at least one of these in order to qualify as an “Auxiliary University Program Graduate.”
 Electives provide students with knowledge that prepares them to earn a corresponding operational qualification through further on the job training.